vjarnot/vjarnot.github.io/content/posts/2023-02-12-supermicro-lsi-hba-plus-noctua.md

 title: "Supermicro AOC-S3008L-L8E + Noctua NF-A4x20"
 date: "2023-02-12"
 author: "Voytek Jarnot"
-description: "LSI-based HBAs are designed for the airflow of a servier chassis, not a repurposed desktop PC.
+description: "LSI-based HBAs are designed for the airflow of a server chassis, not a repurposed desktop PC.
 They run hot, and - in my opinion - should get a little cooling assistance."
 ---

 ## Supermicro LSI HBA Fan Addition